ZahraneRabhi/Association_Rules_API/README.md

 ## Overview

 This project implements a REST API that leverages the Apriori algorithm to mine frequent itemsets and generate association rules from transaction data.
-It identifies valuable purchase patterns such as "customers who bought X also bought Y." The API functions as a dedicated microservice for a restaurant application, providing an insights portal that helps restaurant owners analyze performance metrics and discover their most popular menu item combinations.
+It identifies valuable purchase patterns such as <span style="color: orange;">"customers who bought X also bought Y."</span> The API functions as a dedicated microservice for a restaurant application, providing an insights portal that helps restaurant owners analyze performance metrics and discover their most popular menu item combinations.

 ## Features